 - Take care of personal belongings: Determine how to handle the deceased’s personal belongings.
 This could involve distributing items to family members, donating to charities, or selling certain possessions.

 Remember, the specific tasks and considerations will vary depending on your situation and local laws.
 It can be helpful to consult with professionals, such as attorneys, accountants, or grief counselors, to ensure that you address all necessary matters and receive appropriate guidance throughout the process.

 If You Are Responsible for Handling the Estate

-Since the executor is responsible for winding down and distributing a deceased person’s estate after the funeral, it can be overwhelming.
+It can be overwhelming since the executor is responsible for winding down and distributing a deceased person’s estate after the funeral.
 That’s where EstateExec comes in.
 The application provides automated guidance and automated financial accounting.
 In the words of the company, “You can think of EstateExec as something like Quicken® but optimized for the estate settlement process.”